elkholyjr/Data-structures/README.md

 # implementations
-this folder contains a diffrent implementations of stls in c++ using oop
+this folder contains a diffrent data structures implementations  in c++